openNDS/openNDS/docs/source/fas.rst

 Overview
 ********
-Nodogsplash (NDS) has the ability to forward requests to a third party authentication service (FAS).
+openNDS (NDS) has the ability to forward requests to a third party authentication service (FAS).
 This is enabled via simple configuration options.

 These options are:
  1. **fasport**.
 This enables Forwarding Authentication Service (FAS).
 Redirection is changed from splash.html to a FAS.
 The value is the IP port number of the FAS.